jdb/jdb.github.com/counter.rst

 you get a similar result by defining *count* as list of one integer element, and writing ``count`` and ``count[0]``.

+The list or dictionnary default arguments in a function signature are only evaluated once at the declaration time.
+Whenever the function is called later on, the count list is not reset to *[start]*, whic make it possible to store data between calls, as if count was a *static* variable.

 using *yield*
 -------------

 The following function uses *yield*.
-Yielding, for a function, is the act of voluntarily suspending itsef.
-Functions using yield returns a generator which have the *next()* and *send()* methods.
+Yielding, for a function, is the act of voluntarily suspending itself.
+Functions using yield return a generator which have the *next()* and *send()* methods.

 >>> def make_incrementor(start, jump=1):